-Leveraging Slack as our communication tool to create private channel and rooms related to the designated project.
-We have the PMs and POs all in the room so we can communicate progress and impediments in one place and everyone gets the same update.
-If there is a solution decisions to be made, we get on a zoom call or grab a room with a whiteboard.
+Leveraging Slack as our communication tool to create private channels and rooms related to the designated project.
+We have the PMs and POs all in the room so we can communicate progress and impediments in one place, and everyone gets the same update.
+If there is a solution decision to be made, we get on a Zoom call or grab a room with a whiteboard.

 4. How do you measure success when it comes to assessing the work of your team?

 Quality of the work that we put out.
-We measure the success based on the completion of the feature we put out.
-Not how many sprints it takes, though it helps to deliver what we committed to in the beginning of the spring, but to us quality trumps timing.
+We measure success based on the completion of the feature we put out.
+Not how many sprints it takes, though it helps to deliver what we committed to at the beginning of the spring to us quality trumps timing.
 If we need an extra week to wrap it up and not accrue tech debt, then we negotiate with the POs and PMs and communicate it out to the stakeholders.

-5. Have you faced any challenges in trying to balance between your role as a leader, developer, and an architect?
+5. Have you faced any challenges in trying to balance your role as a leader, developer, and architect?

 6. Are there any practices that you follow to ensure that you create momentum within your team?

-I’m a big fan and advocate for design first approach.
+I’m a big fan and advocate for a design-first approach.
 We try to design all features we are going to code, once we review the design as a team, implementing with code becomes very quick, and give our QA engineer head start for automation testing.

 7. What do you believe are the benefits of outsourcing software development for businesses?

 I believe in having the right tools for the right job.
 When we try to design new systems, sometimes we have to pick a set of tools/languages that we don’t have enough experienced resources in house to deliver the desired solution on time.
-We also know hiring process takes time, so we turn to outsourcing to work with companies who will have a pool of engineers with the desired skills for the project.
+We also know the hiring process takes time, so we turn to outsourcing, so we can work with companies who will have a pool of engineers with the desired skills for the project.
 Knowing that option is there, give us technology freedom, and who doesn’t like that.

 8. What do you believe are some common misconceptions about software developers?

-9. Do you believe that the size of a business matters when deciding to outsource software development?
+9. Do you believe that the size of the business matters when deciding to outsource software development?